alibaba/xquic/docs/API.md

 As handshake states are essential to a QUIC connection, handshake finish event is used in statistics and useful for debugging.

-This callback function is strongly adviced.
+This callback function is strongly advised.

 #### xqc_conn_ping_ack_notify_pt
 ```